 Q Are the antimicrobial properties of Silver a new discovery?

 A The medicinal properties of silver ions (Ag⁺) have been known for centuries.
 Egyptians, Greeks and Romans dropped silver coins into fountains and stored drinking water and food in silver vessels.
 Silver was a popular antimicrobial into the 20th century.
 One of its most widespread uses was silver nitrate drops placed in the eyes of newborns to prevent infections that commonly caused blindness.
 With the discovery of antibiotics in the mid-1900s, silver was no longer used extensively as a remedy for infection, although it continued to be a primary treatment for serious burns.
-Today, in the face of antibiotic resistant pathogens, silver is re-emerging as an important antimicrobial agent in the field of infection prevention.
+Today, in the face of antibiotic-resistant pathogens, silver is re-emerging as an important antimicrobial agent in the field of infection prevention.

 Q How do silver ions kill microorganisms?

-A Unlike antibiotics which kill specific micro-organisms, silver ions simultaneously attack up to 10 sites in the cell which stop reproduction and cause cell death.
+A Unlike antibiotics that kill specific micro-organisms, silver ions simultaneously attack up to 10 sites in the cell which stop reproduction and cause cell death.
 Mutated pathogens do not survive.
 As a result, there are no known silver resistant micro-organisms among medically relevant strains.
-This property has caused infection control doctors, surgeons, and wound care specialist to select silver technology for medical devices and to prevent diseases.
+This property has caused infection control doctors, surgeons, and wound care specialists to select silver technology for medical devices and to prevent diseases.